 Alternative destinations for low-cost dental work

-There are some other countries you should consider if you want to save money on dental implants or other treatment.
+There are some other countries you could consider if you want to save money on dental implants or other treatment.

 Hungary is the number one destination for Brits getting dental work overseas.
 Many head to Budapest to enjoy some sightseeing between dentist visits, while others go for a more relaxing experience at a more remote dental spa.
 Dentists in Hungary are highly trained and the country has an excellent reputation for its state-of-the-art clinics offering quality dental work at very competitive prices.
 Read more about visiting a dentist in Hungary.